Raising Working Capital in a Recession with Asset-Based Financing

 Asset-based financing typically is more flexible with fewer covenants, allows for more money to be borrowed, and processes faster than commercial bank cash-flow loans.
 Also, asset-based financing usually includes ongoing reporting requirements, mandating the submission of periodic asset reports to confirm value maintenance.

-Why an Asset-Based Loan Makes Sense During an Economic Downturn
+Why an Asset-Based Loan Makes Sense when Raising Working Capital in a Recession:

 Here are five reasons why asset-based financing is your best option during a recession or when a recession is looming: